Jax-Core/ValliStart/README.md

 1. Open Core and head over to the **Modules** section.
 2. Select **ValliStart** from the list and proceed to the **Modules** tab.
-3. Select the **Music** module to enable it.
-4. Refresh ValliStart and your media controls for any website should work.
+3. Select the **Music** module to enable it and your media controls for any website should work.

 **The other modules, on the other hand, do not necessitate the installation of any additional applications or extensions.
 So, you can simply enable them using the same method as described above for the Music module.**